Skip to product information

 Key Features:

-• 125 watts of power, making it suitable for heavy-duty soldering tasks, such as working with thick wires, large connectors, or metal surfaces that require higher heat.
+• Power Rating: 125 watts of power, making it suitable for heavy-duty soldering tasks, such as working with thick wires, large connectors, or metal surfaces that require higher heat.

 Common Uses: